If you want to start a meaningful career in health and wellness, becoming a health coach offers a clear, structured path.

 - Direct feedback from instructors or mentors

-You should graduate feeling confident not just in what you know, but in how you coach.
+You should graduate feeling confident not just in what you know, but in HOW you coach.
+You should also have confidence in how coaching sessions can be structured, and how to put

 Step 7: Find Clients and Start Coaching